BlueWebNodes/bluewebnodes.github.io/regular-website-examples.md

     <h2><a href="http://www.slcnypublictransit.com" target="_blank">www.slcnypublictransit.com</a></h2>
 </div>

-The St. Lawrence County Public Transit Website is built with Drupal 9 and a custom sub-theme of Barrio Bootstrap 4 base theme.
+The site was builton Drupal 8 with a custom sub-theme of Barrio Bootstrap 4 base theme, and updated to Drupal 9.
 The company logo and main menu are on the big top background.
-Different web-pages have different titles, but same secondary menu on the different background images.
-The features include responsive design, Google analytics, Meta tags for improving SEO, HTLM email newsletters, spam-off contact webform, Facebook page plug-in, Awesome Font icons, downloaded PDF directly, and etc.
+Different web pages have different titles but the same secondary menu on the different background images.
+The features include responsive design, Google analytics, Meta tags for improving SEO, HTLM email newsletters, spam-off contact webform, Facebook page plug-in, Awesome Font icons, directly downloaded PDFs, etc.

 [![Site Home](/images/publicTransitHome2.jpg "slcnypublictransit.com Home")](http://www.slcnypublictransit.com)